nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+NomNomNotifier is a user-friendly desktop app tailored for restaurant staff to quickly access and manage customer details.
+With both Command Line and easy-to-navigate Graphical Interfaces, it’s perfect for anyone who can type fast and wants a seamless way to handle customer information!
 * Table of Contents
 {:toc}